Under 16 Education travel policy

 There is an additional entitlement for travel assistance to low income pupils in years 7 to 11.

-A ‘suitable’ school is one which provides education appropriate to the age, ability, aptitude and sex of the pupil, and any special educational needs that the pupil may have.
+A ‘suitable’ school is one that has a place available and provides education appropriate to the age, ability, aptitude and sex of the pupil, and any special educational needs that the pupil may have.
 This could be within or outside of Staffordshire, a two or three tier school, and a faith or non-faith school.
 The fact that a school does not offer a particular subject or specialism does not make it unsuitable.

 Following Department for Education guidance, when considering which is the ‘nearest’ school we will check to see if a place would have reasonably been available at the school for the child at either -